-Martin Collins warns that we have an obligation to respond to our calling, ensuring our heavenly citizenship, no longer living on a passport, but having a birth certificate in our heavenly kingdom.
-The church is our state, kingdom, and temple, and places us in the body of Jesus Christ's bride, citizens in God's eternal kingdom. …
+We have an obligation to respond to our calling, no longer living on a passport, but having a birth certificate in our heavenly kingdom.

 The doctrinal changes made by the Worldwide Church of God have devastating ramifications.
 Predictably, when the vision was changed, God's law was cast aside.

 The Bible, in both parables and prophecies, interprets itself and remains consistent in its use of symbols.
 We cannot arbitrarily attach meaning to symbols.

 God is establishing a spiritual kingdom, with Christ as King, installed at the seventh trump when He will unleash the power of His Kingdom against the world.